Southeast Asian companies grapple with foreign debt worries

 "There's a worry for Indonesian and Malaysian companies, but most companies that issued dollar bonds are fairly big and, as long as they have access to onshore liquidity, they should be fine," said Jeffrey Yap, chief investment officer at Ark One, a credit-focused hedge fund.

-S&P has downgraded three Indonesian firms - PT Japfa Comfeed Indonesia Tbk, PT Gajah Tunggal Tbk and PT MNC Investama Tbk - partly due to their currency mismatch.
+S&P has downgraded three Indonesian firms - PT Japfa Comfeed Indonesia Tbk (JPFA.JK), PT Gajah Tunggal Tbk (GJTL.JK) and PT MNC Investama Tbk (BHIT.JK) - partly due to their currency mismatch.

 Aggregate outstanding foreign currency bonds for corporate sectors in Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam grew almost 120 percent to nearly $85 billion between 2009 and 2014, S&P said, citing data from the Asian Development Bank.
 It said outstanding foreign currency bonds also nearly quadrupled in Indonesia and Thailand and nearly tripled in the Philippines.